 If you are interested in visiting museums while you are in Amsterdam, you will not be disappointed.
 The best museums in all of Europe can be found at the border of the canal district.
 If you are interested in financial investing, you won’t want to miss seeing Europe’s first stock exchange located in Amsterdam.
 Although there is no wheeling and dealing goes on any longer, the building is now being used as a concert and exhibition hall.

 No description of Amsterdam would be complete without mention of maybe one of its most notable residents, Anne Frank.
-You can tour the home where the famous author and her family hid during WW II.
+You can tour the home located in the Jordaan district where the famous author and her family hid during WW II.
 The museum associated with the house, Museum of Resistance, offers powerful information about the Holocaust.

 As with many vacation locations, museums are the main attractions for visitors.
 Amsterdam has what seems like more than its fair share.
 Be sure to take time to visit the famous Rijksmuseum, Van Gogh museum, and Stedelijk Museum, which provide a variety of offerings of contemporary art, film, photography, and video and design from after 1968.
 There are over 50 museums in Amsterdam, so you can be busy for as long as you have the time.